keploy/samples-go/echo-sql/README.md

 ## Installation Setup

-> Note that Testcases are exported as files in the repo by default
+> Note that Testcases are exported as files in the local repository by default

 <details>
 <summary>Mac</summary>